ejgroene/selftest/README.rst

 When the given operator returns ``False`` according to ``bool()`` it raises ``AssertionError`` with the actual values of the arguments.

-This shows how autotest stays close to Python as we know it.
+This shows how selftest stays close to Python as we know it.
 It does nothing more than looking up the given attribute in four places:

 #) module ``operator``, e.g.: ``test.gt(2, 1)``,
 #) module ``builtins``, e.g.: ``test.isinstance('aa', str)``,
 #) module ``inspect``, e.g.: ``test.isfunction(len)``,
 #) the first argument, e.g.: ``test.isupper("ABC")``.

-The benefits of this is that we do not have to learn new methods, that the assert functions are not limited, and that autotest can print the arguments for us on failure.
+The benefits of this is that we do not have to learn new methods, that the assert functions are not limited, and that selftest can print the arguments for us on failure.

 **diff**